 Bond also mixes himself a refreshing vodka martini, with plenty of ice, using the Smirnoff Blue (100-proof) vodka and Cinzano vermouth kept in his hotel room bar.

 How to Get the Look

-Bond’s base outfit is a set of short swimming trunks, canvas slip-on shoes, and a pink short-sleeve button-up shirt, mixing up accessories such as a wristwatch or sunglasses.
+James Bond dresses for his tropical work in Thunderball with short swimming trunks, canvas slip-on shoes, and pink short-sleeve shirts, mixing up accessories such as a wristwatch or sunglasses.
 Most importantly, Bond stays cool in a very warm tropical climate.